 Also pursuant to the Plan, the Company's Board of Directors approves Management Share Purchase Plan agreements (the "Purchase Plan") that authorize the issuance of shares of restricted stock to the Company's directors, executive officers and other key employees.
 Pursuant to the Purchase Plan, non-employee directors may elect to receive up to 100 percent of their annual retainer and meeting fees in the form of restricted stock.
 Other participants may elect to receive up to 15 percent of their salary and up to 75 percent of any bonus earned in the form of restricted stock.
 The purchase price of the restricted stock is the closing market price of the Company's common stock on the date of purchase.
 The Company makes matching contributions of 25 percent of the restricted shares purchased by participants.
 Restricted stock issued pursuant to the Purchase Plan vests after three years or immediately upon death, disability, or change in control, as defined.
 If an employee terminates employment after attaining eligibility for retirement, or a non-employee director retires upon the expiration of his or her board term, the participant's Purchase Plan shares vest immediately.
 If a participant's employment or service as a director is terminated for any other reason prior to the three-year vesting period, the participant forfeits the matching contribution and the Company may, at its option, repurchase restricted stock purchased by the participant at the price paid by the participant.
 Matching contributions are recognized as compensation expense over the vesting period.
-During fiscal 2013, 2012 and 2011, the participants purchased a total of 14,431, 16,359, and 21,497 shares of restricted stock pursuant to the Purchase Plan, valued at an average \$57.30, \$48.13, and \$43.97 per share, respectively, and the Company issued 3.514, 4.005, and 5.277 matching shares, valued at an average \$57.30, \$48.13, and \$43.97 per share, respectively.
-Compensation expense related to the Company's matching contribution totaled approximately \$199,000, \$197,000 and \$201,000 in fiscal 2013, 2012 and 2011, respectively.
+During fiscal 2014, 2013 and 2012, the participants purchased a total of 12,823; 14,431; and 16,359 shares of restricted stock pursuant to the Purchase Plan, valued at an average price of\$80.80, \$57.30, and \$48.13, per share, respectively, and the Company issued 3,101; 3,514; and 4,005 matching shares, valued at an average price of \$80.80, \$57.30, and \$48.13 per share, respectively.
+During fiscal 2014, 2013 and 2012, the participants vested in a total of 24,445; 21,263; and 26,528 shares of restricted stock pursuant to the Purchase Plan, valued at an average price of 79.20, 56.87, and 48.65, per share, respectively.
+During fiscal 2014, 2013 and 2012, the participants forfeited a total of 1,523; 2,421; and 1,732 shares of restricted stock pursuant to the Purchase Plan, respectively.
+Compensation expense related to the Company's matching contribution totaled approximately \$199,000, \$199,000 and \$197,000 in fiscal 2014, 2013 and 2012, respectively.